deeptho/neumodvb/docs/muxes.md

 At the start of scanning and whenever a mux scan ends, NeumoDVB checks the scan queue and tries to tune as many muxes in the queue as possible using all available adapters.
-If you have multiple dishes capable of tuning the same satellite, or if your DVB card suports Slave tuners, then multiple muxes will be scanned in parallel.
+If you have multiple dishes capable of tuning the same satellite, or if your DVB card supports Slave tuners, then multiple muxes will be scanned in parallel.

 **Be careful if you have have a dish on a positioner:**